Ceilândia Esporte Clube

 Ceilândia Esporte Clube, commonly referred to as Ceilândia, is a Brazilian football club based in Ceilândia, Distrito Federal.
 Founded in 1979, it competes in the Campeonato Brasileiro Série D, the fourth tier of Brazilian football, as well as in the Campeonato Brasiliense, the top flight of the Distrito Federal state football league.

-Ceilândia is the third-best ranked team from the Federal District in CBF's national club ranking, at 169th overall.
+Ceilândia is the second-best ranked team from the Federal District in CBF's national club ranking in 2026, at 77th nationally.

 History

 The club was founded in 1963 as Dom Bosco Esporte Clube by Francisco da Silva and his wife.

 Dom Bosco quickly established itself as one of the greatest teams in the city, and football in Distrito Federal began to become professional again from the creation of CEUB.
 In 1977 the first attempts to professionalize Dom Bosco were made.
 Finally, on March 27, 1978, Dom Bosco was registered.

 On August 25, 1979, at the suggestion of team administrator Maria de Lourdes Abadia, the team's name was changed from Dom Bosco Esporte Clube to Ceilândia Esporte Clube.
 The black and white colors of Dom Bosco were maintained, but the logo was changed, and the team became professional.

 The club's first professional match was played on 18 November 1979, losing 2-1 against the most important club in Distrito Federal at the time: Brasília.

 Ceilandia's debut in national championship came in 1989; that year, the club earned a spot in the Campeonato Brasileiro Série B by winning the third round of the Metropolitan championship.
 Ceilandia managed to advance to the 2nd phase by finishing runner-up in its group, but was eliminated 1-0 on aggregate by Rio Branco-AC, and finished the championship in the 30th place out of 96 teams.

 In the 2003 state league, Ceilandia finished 7th out of 12, but were able to access the country's third division for the first time in its history, the 2004 Campeonato Brasileiro Série C, due to a selection process by the state's federation.
 In its first campaign, the club finished 25th out of 60, qualifying out of the first stage by finishing runner-up in its group, and then. being eliminated by Catalano 4-3 on aggregate.
 The club did much better the following season, topping their group and knocking out Nova Esperança and Londrina before losing to Ipatinga in the quarter-final 2-1 on aggregate and finishing 7th.